 The material differences between the assumptions used relate to discount rates, termination rates, loss ratios, inception rates, mortality rates and expense assumptions.
 These differences are outlined in this section.

-Key areas of difference between the methods used to calculate Solvency II technical provisions and the methods used to calculate UK GAAP technical provisions are:
+Key areas of difference between the methods used to calculate SII technical provisions and the methods used to calculate UK GAAP technical provisions are noted below.

 UK GAAP margins